Archive | Vocal music RSS feed for this section

 Dancing Above, Singing Below: Ars Nova and Frequent Flyers at the Dairy

-A review by Marc Shulgold In their spoken introduction, Tom Morgan and Nancy Smith welcomed their audience to the Dairy Arts Center by cutely alternating words and phrases in explaining […]
+A review by Marc Shulgold In their spoken introduction, Tom Morgan and Nancy Smith welcomed their audience to the Dairy Arts Center by cutely alternating words and phrases in explaining the collaboration of his Ars Nova Singers and her all-women Frequent Flyers aerial dance troupe.
+Most of what they actually said became lost in the […]

 0 Comments Read more »